nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

   <p><a href="#" onclick="toggleVisibility('answer3'); return false;">Learn More...</a></p>
   <div id="answer3" style="display:none;">
     <p>Shareholders of publicly traded companies can usually sell their shares at any time through a stock exchange.</p>
-    <p>However, shareholders of private companies may face restrictions on the sale of their shares, such as right of first refusal for other shareholders or the company.</p>
+    <p>However, shareholders of private companies may face restrictions on the sale of their shares, such as the right of first refusal for other shareholders or the company.</p>
     <p>Additionally, certain types of shares, like restricted stock, may have specific conditions that must be met before they can be sold.</p>
   </div>